- Article (1) Definitions

 Article (9) Register

 1. The Competent Department shall keep a register in which the instruments are to be recorded.
-The pages of such a register shall be numbered and arranged by date, and the Register shall be free of any erasure, removal, addition or breaks.
-If, however, the Register has any omission or typographical error, or where there is a need to make any correction, removal or addition, the same shall take place in a paper or electronic format in the presence and under the signature of the persons concerned.
-In addition, the Notary shall sign the correction according to the procedures set forth in the Executive Regulations of this Decree Law.
+The pages of such a register shall be numbered and arranged by date, and the Register shall be free of any erasure, deletion, addition or breaks.
+If, however, the Register has any omission or clerical error, or where there is a need to make any correction, deletion or addition, the same shall take place in a paper or electronic format in the presence and under the signature of the persons concerned.
+In addition, the Notary shall sign the correction according to the procedures set forth in the Executive Regulations of this Decree by Law.

-2. The Register referred to in Clause [1] of this Article shall have the probative force of evidence in respect of the data, information and instruments contained therein.
+2. The Register referred to in Clause (1) of this Article shall have the evidentiary value in respect of the data, information and instruments recorded and preserved therein.

-Article (10) Execution of Minutes and Delivery of Certificates
+Article (10) Drawing Up of Minutes and Issuance of Certificates

-1. After the persons concerned sign the Instrument, the Notary shall draw up, sign and stamp a Minutes at the conclusion of the Instrument, and shall then deliver the same to the persons concerned as described in the Executive Regulations of this Decree Law.
+1. After the persons concerned sign the Instrument, the Notary shall draw up, sign and stamp the Minutes at the end of the Instrument, and shall then deliver the same to the persons concerned as described in the Executive Regulations of this Decree by Law.

-1. The Public Notary shall verify the identity, capacity, eligibility and consent of the persons concerned before the affidavits are executed and notarized.
+1. The Public Notary shall verify the identity, capacity, designation and consent of the persons concerned before the affidavits are drafted and notarized.

-2. The Public Notary shall execute and notarize the affidavits after administering the oath upon the persons concerned, so that the oath shall only be administered for the purpose of verifying the affidavits required by the persons concerned to be notarized.
+2. The Public Notary shall draft and notarize the affidavits after administering the oath upon the persons concerned, provided that the oath shall only be administered for the purpose of verifying the affidavits required by the persons concerned to be notarized.

-3. The Private Notary may submit an application for administering the oath upon the persons concerned and notarizing their affidavits, according to the conditions and procedures set forth in the Executive Regulations of this Decree Law.
+3. The Private Notary may submit an application for administering the oath to the persons concerned and notarizing their affidavits, according to the conditions and procedures set forth in the Executive Regulations of this Decree by Law.

 Article (12) Notarization of Signatures on Private Instruments

-The Notary shall notarize the signatures of the persons concerned on the private instruments at their request, shall indicate such notarization in the register, and shall deliver certificates to the persons concerned based on such register, according to the executive regulations of this Decree Law.
+The Notary shall notarize the signatures of the persons concerned on the private instruments at their request, shall record such notarization in the register, and shall issue certificates to the persons concerned based on such register, according to the executive regulations of this Decree by Law.

 Article (13) Establishment of Private Instrument's Date

-1. The Notary shall establish the date of private instruments by assigning serial numbers thereto in the Register, and shall draw up a Minutes at the conclusion of the Instrument establishing the date of its submission and the number of being recorded in the Register.
-Such a private instrument shall be signed by, and stamped with the official seal of, the Notary and then delivered to the persons concerned, as described in the executive regulations of this Decree Law.
+1. The Notary shall establish the date of private instruments by assigning serial numbers thereto in the Register, and shall draw up Minutes at the end of the Instrument establishing the date of its submission and its registration number in the Register.
+Such minutes shall be signed by, and stamped with the official seal of, the Notary and then delivered to the persons concerned, as described in the executive regulations of this Decree by Law.

-2. Date establishment certificates may be delivered to the persons concerned based on the information extracted from Register, and may only be delivered to third parties based on a written order of the Department Director.
+2. Date establishment certificates may be issued to the persons concerned based on the information extracted from Register, and may only be delivered to third parties based on a written order from the Department Director.

 Article (14) Writ of Execution

-1. The Public Notary shall, at the request of the persons concerned, have the writ of execution affixed to the instruments executed or notarized by him according to the provisions of this Decree Law, and which contain obligations that are well-substantiated, of a specified value and due for performance, and only one copy thereof shall be delivered to the person concerned having an interest for enforcing the content thereof.
+1. The Public Notary shall, at the request of the persons concerned, have the writ of execution affixed to the instruments drafted or notarized by him according to the provisions of this Decree by Law, and which contain obligations that are established, of a specified amount and due for performance, and only one copy thereof shall be delivered to the person concerned having an interest for enforcing the content thereof.

-2. A second copy of the underlying instrument to which the writ of execution is affixed may only be delivered to the persons concerned based on a written order of the Department Director, in the event that the initial copy is lost or could not be used.
+2. A second copy of the instrument to which the writ of execution is affixed may only be delivered to the persons concerned based on a written order from the Department Director, in the event that the initial copy is lost or cannot be used.

 Article (15) Notary's Obligations